Woodrow Wilson High School (Dallas): Campus

 The building addition was designed by Brown Reynolds Watford Architects with offices in Dallas, Houston, College Station and San Francisco.
 Principal Architect Craig Reynolds is a current Woodrow parent.
 It features two-story separate choir and drama rooms.
 The choir room has practice rooms and the drama room features a black-box theater, costume shop and prop facilities.
 A large dance rehearsal hall is also on the first floor.
 Three large science labs are on the third floor, along with new restroom facilities.
 The new addition replaces part of the 1979 wing, which cost $1 million.
 The areas replaced are former wood and metal shops - no longer needed with the school's new college-prep curriculum.
 The rest of the 1979 addition is being remodeled into a larger band hall and athletic facilities.
 There is room left for a future competition-size gymnasium to connect to this area.

 As part of this same project, Woodrow's main 1928 building had its original windows restored and HVAC replaced, including new air exchangers in the auditorium courtyards.
 The first-floor restrooms were restored to the historic marble and wood and the second and third level facilities were gutted and replaced with modern fixtures.
 Electrical fixtures and computer lines throughout the campus were brought up to current standards.
 Drainage and landscaping improvements were also included in the construction, along with resurfacing of the parking lots and the Tim Brown-Davey O'Brien Track.

 As of January 2013, the wing has been occupied by students; the official ribbon-cutting ceremony was held on March 23, 2013.

 An addition, also with three stories, and a new gymnasium for athletic games are scheduled to be finished on June 27, 2019.

 School operations

-The Texas Education Agency campus profiles state that the funds spent per student at Woodrow are similar in amount to those spent per student at Highland Park High School.
+The Texas Education Agency campus profiles circa 2011 stated that the funds spent per student at Woodrow were similar in amount to those spent per student at Highland Park High School.
 Woodrow receives financial support from Alumni, its Parent Teacher Organization, and the Community Foundation.
 As of 2011, due to budget cuts, the school ended its "Professional Learning Community" and reduced its custodial staff to two employees.